chris-martin/bricks/in/posts/2017-02-24-nix-for-stack-users/post.md

 ```

 `-p npm` is like `--package pandoc`; it tells Nix what packages you want
-available in the sandbox you're going to run a command in.
+available in the sandbox you’re going to run a command in.
 And then `npm
 --version` is the command you want to run.
-So that'll download NPM and run `npm
+So that’ll download NPM and run `npm
 --version`, without actually “installing” NPM — without modifying your system
 visibly at all.

 ## `shell.nix` is like `stack.yaml`

 So then, also like Stack, you can use it in a sort of standalone manner like
 that, or you can have a config file for a project.
-Here's one I'm using right
+Here’s one I’m using right
 now:

 ```nix